Learning to Answer from Correct Demonstrations: Proofs for

 Therefore, by a standard union bound,

-The theorem follows by noting that the $|\cS|\, 2^{-\eps m} \leq \delta$ for any $m \geq \frac{\log|\cS|+\log(1/\delta)}{\eps}.$ \end{proof} \begin{remark}[Comparison with multi-class classification] Note that for multiclass classification when $\cS \subseteq \cY^\cX$ (i.e., all $|\sigma(x)|=1$, the guarantee captured in \eqref{eq:support-overlap} is enough to ensure learnability by just outputting a single predictor from $\widehat\sigma\in \CONS_{\cS}(S)$ (i.e., consistent / ERM).
-This happens because the overlap implies that that labels are the same and so no error.
-However, for our problem despite this overlap, it is unclear how to output a single label so that it belongs to the support of $\sigmaexp$.
-What would be sufficient for our problem is the following guarantee, where the quantifier $\forall \sigma \in \CONS_{\cS}(S)$ is taken inside the randomness of test point sampling $x\sim \cD$:

-However, we know that this provably requires the sample size where there is $\Omega(|\cS|)$ dependence on cardinality---see the lower bound for $\MI$ estimator (\Cref{thm:statistical-lb-MI-majority}). \end{remark} It may be possible to turn this into a predictor that directly starts to produce good responses, depending on the overlap among hypotheses and other types of feedback available in post-training (e.g., whether a generated response is good or not).
+The theorem follows by noting that the $|\cR|\, 2^{-\eps m} \leq \delta$ for any $m \geq \frac{\log|\cR|+\log(1/\delta)}{\eps}.$ \end{proof} \begin{remark} It may be possible to turn this into a predictor that directly starts to produce good responses, depending on the overlap among hypotheses and other types of feedback available in post-training (e.g., whether a generated response is good or not).
 This overlap can be captured by a parameter that reflects the need for repeated sampling and the number of feedback that must be queried, which in turn allows for a more quantitative understanding of how many feedbacks are required to guarantee performance in terms of this parameter.
-For example, this parameter would be maximum in the case of multi-class classification (\Cref{rem:multi-class-overlap}) and no additional feedback is required.
-However, we leave it open to formulate an interesting setup that enables a study of both types of feedbacks together for our problem, and we do not attempt to investigate this any further.
+However, we leave it open to formulate an interesting setup that enables a study of both types of feedbacks together for our problem, and we do not attempt to investigate this any further. \end{remark}

-\section{Proofs from \texorpdfstring{\Cref{subsec:sample-optimal-limit}}{}}
+\section{Proofs from \texorpdfstring{\Cref{sec:learning-algorithms}}{}}

+We first start with a proof of the regret analysis of our \Cref{alg:online-learner} for the online setup.